-- Automated Uptime Layer with Smart Exchange relies on the default naming and configuration of the embedded 10 Gb Ethernet PCIe adapter (X710) teams.
-To ensure the fault-tolerant operation of your system, do not modify or delete these default teams and do not add any embedded 10 Gb Ethernet PCIe adapters to other custom teams. - 2.
-When you delete a team, you lose the connection to the network until you install and configure a new team. - If you assigned a specific IP address to the team, and if you are planning to configure a new team to use the same IP address, note the IP address of the team when you remove it.
+Automated Uptime Layer with Smart Exchange relies on the default naming and configuration of the embedded 10 Gb Ethernet PCIe adapter (X710) teams.
+To ensure the fault-tolerant operation of your system, do not modify or delete these default teams (except when using the create operation to recreate the default teams) and do not add any embedded 10 Gb Ethernet PCIe adapters to other custom teams.

+- 2. When you delete a team, you lose the connection to the network until you install and configure a new team. - If you assigned a specific IP address to the team, and if you are planning to configure a new team to use the same IP address, note the IP address of the team when you remove it.
 An assigned IP address is deleted when you remove the team.